Cerulean warbler: Distribution and habitat

 The cerulean warbler's preferred summer habitat consists of large, unfragmented mature deciduous hardwood forests.
 Nesting takes place in the top canopy, often above heights of 30 m, and territories are typically about 2 ha.
 Foraging is done throughout the mid to high canopy.
-Generally, to support a population of cerulean warblers, a forested area of greater than 700 ha is required.
+Generally, a forested area of greater than 700 ha is required to support a population of cerulean warblers.
 Riparian areas are commonly selected.

 The breeding range extends from southern Tennessee to southern Ontario, and is bounded in the east by the Atlantic Ocean and on the west by the Great Plains.
 The majority of the population breeds in forests of the Appalachian mountains, with smaller numbers in forests throughout the United States and Canada.
-Historically, the cerulean warbler was common to abundant as far south as Alabama and Mississippi, but loss of habitat in these southern regions has caused the centre of its breeding range to shift northwards.
+Historically, the cerulean warbler was common to abundant as far south as Alabama and Mississippi, but loss of habitat in these southern regions has caused the center of its breeding range to shift northwards.

 The cerulean warbler migrates distances of over 5000 km between its breeding and non-breeding ranges.
 In the spring, it takes an overland route through Central America, passing over water only to cross the Gulf of Mexico at the Yucatán Peninsula.
-In the autumn, it may overfly the Caribbean Sea, crossing from Florida to Cuba onto continental South America.
+In the autumn, it may overfly the Caribbean Sea, crossing from Florida to Cuba and onto continental South America.
 Migration takes from 40–70 days; much of this time is made up of stopovers, where birds will remain at one individual location for 2–18 days.

-The non-breedingrange covers a broad area of northern South America, and extends southwards along the Andes mountains.
+The non-breeding range covers a broad area of northern South America, and extends southwards along the Andes mountains.
 Individuals have been found as far south as Bolivia, while in the north it is often found throughout Colombia and Venezuela.
 The cerulean warbler prefers tall forest; its occurrence is therefore strongly correlated with the presence of old-growth subtropical forests or shade coffee plantations.
 It is found at altitudes of 500–2000 m in its non-breeding range.

 The cerulean warbler has been recorded as a vagrant to Iceland.
-It has also been recorded in Brazil, far outside of its range.
+One has also been recorded in Florianópolis in the far southeast of Brazil, over 2,500 km outside of its normal wintering range.